Innovation: Africa Captures The Energy From The Sun To Pump Clean Water From The Aquifer.

 Clean Water Flows

 Community members turn on the taps and the village receives clean, safe drinking water for the first time.
-Up to 30,000 litres of clean water is now flowing throughout the village anytime.
+Up to 30,000 liters of clean water is now flowing throughout the village anytime.

 For the past 12 years, Innovation: Africa has transformed over 2 million people's lives with the benefits of Israeli technologies providing clean water to rural African villages for the first time.
 We believe in the power of solar and water to truly impact future generations.
 Water is essential for human survival and generates economic development wherever it flows.